zofe/rapyd-laravel/README.md

   {{ $form }}
 ```

+note: we use _$edit->view_  method  instead _View::make_ for a reason: DataEdit must manage  redirects.
+With other widgets you should use View facade as default.

 ## DataFilter
-DataFilter extends DataForm, each field you add and each value you fill in that form is used to build a __where clause__ (by default using 'like' operator).
+DataFilter extends DataForm, each field you add and each value you fill in that form is used to build a __where clause__ (by dafault using 'like' operator).
 It should be used in conjunction with a DataSet or DataGrid to filter results.
  _* in development *_